 What is underlying this change in the physical retail landscape?
 In a word: technology.
 It has transformed the market from the traditional branch model to digital user experience.

 There was a time when our primary touch point with our bank was our local high street branch – the friendly branch staff and bank manager.
 Then came the ATM outside the branch.
 We didn’t need to ‘physically’ go in the bank to get cash.
 In 1989 the pioneering First Direct gave us direct banking via the telephone, a completely new touch point and 8 years later, online banking.

 Banks now have a multi-channel retail approach of connecting with us all and a myriad of touch points.
-In effect, we have 24/7, 365 day access to our banks via ATM’s, online and mobile platforms.
+In effect, we have 24/7, 365-day access to our banks via ATM’s, online and mobile platforms.
 What more could we possibly want?
 We can transfer money in real time on our smartphone while having a coffee with a friend.
 We’re all so busy we absolutely value convenience.
-But we still want an experience.
-As humans we want interaction and connection.
+But we still want experience.
+As humans, we want interaction and connection.
 We place a premium on it.
 And sometimes we want good, expert advice.
-More complex decisions like mortgage or loan applications for example may require a visit to a branch to meet someone – an expert.
+More complex decisions like mortgage or loan applications, for example, may require a visit to a branch to meet someone – an expert.

 So how is the multi-channel digital world in which we live shaping the way banks deliver their brand experience – through the branch and quality of customer engagement?
 What are the ingredients of the successful branch?